Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations

 We turn to the spectral stability of the fundamental and bifurcated solitary waves.
 For the fundamental solitary wave, noting that $\|U_0\|_{L^2}^2=4\sqrt\omega$ for $\omega>0$ and applying Theorem \ref{thm:fun_stab}, we immediately obtain the following result, which was also obtained in Remark 2.6 of \cite{Oh96} when $\beta_2=1$.

 \begin{thm} The fundamental solitary wave \eqref{eqn:fun_soliton} with $U_0(x)=\sqrt 2\sech x$ is orbitally and spectrally stable. \end{thm}

-We next consider the bifurcated solitary wave \eqref{eqn:bif_soliton} with \eqref{eqn:pfsoliton2} near $\beta_1=\beta_1^\ell$.
+We next consider the bifurcated solitary waves \eqref{eqn:bif_soliton} near $\beta_1=\beta_1^{(\ell)}$.
 We first give some explicit expressions of the Jost solutions and Evans function for $\mathscr L_0$ given in \eqref{eqn:L0}.
 The eigenvalue problem for $\mathscr L_0$ is separated into three parts as stated in Section 3.1.